Elderly care: Improving physical mobility

 Impaired mobility is a major health concern for older adults, affecting 50% of people over 85 and at least a fourth of those over 75 years old.
-As adults lose the ability to walko climb stairs, ano rise from a chair, they become completely disabled.
-The problem cannot be ignored because people over 65 years old constitute the fastest growing segment of the attendanceation.
+As adults lose the ability to walk, climb stairs, or rise from a chair, they become completely disabled.
+The problem cannot be ignored because people over 65 years old constitute the fastest growing segment of the population.

 Therapy designed to improve mobility in elderly patients is usually built around diagnosing and treating specific impairments, such as reduced strength or poor balance.
 It is appropriate to compare older adults seeking to improve their mobility because athletes seeking to improve their split times.
 People in both groups perform best when they measure their progress and work toward specific goals related to strength, aerobic capacity, and other physical qualities.
 Someone attempting to improve an older adult's mobility must decide what impairments to focus on, and in many cases, there is little scientific evidence to justify any of the options.
 Today, many caregivers choose to focus on leg strength and balance.
 New research suggests that limb velocity and core strength may also be important factors in mobility.
 Assistive technology and advancements in the health care field are further giving elders greater freedom and mobility.
 Several platforms now use artificial intelligence to suggest assistive devices to the elder for a better match.
 Well planned exercise programs can reduce the rate of falls in older people if they involve multiple categories such as balance, functional and resistance exercise.

 Family members are one of the most important caregivers to the elderly, often comprising the majority and most commonly being a daughter or a granddaughter.
 Family and friends can provide a home (i.e. host elderly relatives), help with money and meet social needs by visiting, taking them out on trips, etc.

-One of the major causes of elderly falls is hyponatremia, an electrolyte disturbance when the level of sodium in a person's serum drops below 135 mEq/L. Hyponatremia is the most common electrolyte disorder encountered in the elderly patient population.
+One of the major causes of elderly falls is hyponatremia, an electrolyte disturbance in which the level of sodium in a person's serum drops below 135 mEq/L. Hyponatremia is the most common electrolyte disorder encountered in the elderly patient population.
 Studies have shown that older patients are more prone to hyponatremia as a result of multiple factors including physiologic changes associated with aging such as decreases in glomerular filtration rate, a tendency for defective sodium conservation, and increased vasopressin activity.
 Mild hyponatremia ups the risk of fracture in elderly patients because hyponatremia has been shown to cause subtle neurologic impairment that affects gait and attention, similar to that of moderate alcohol intake.